Unidocs1/sphinx_repo_manager/source/index.rst

    AcceleratXR Cloud <https://acceleratxr.com/pricing>

 **AcceleratXR** is a powerful technology platform for building highly-scalable online games and entertainment products.
-The platform offers a *huge* list of `features <features>`_ covering everything from account management, matchmaking to questing.
+The platform offers a *huge* list of :doc:`features <features>` covering everything from account management, matchmaking to questing.
 With a simple royalty based licensing model as well as commercial `Cloud Services <https://acceleratxr.com/pricing>`_, AcceleratXR enables teams of any size and experience level to build state-of-the-art online experiences at a fraction of the time and cost of other solutions.